 The use of such gratuitous profanity by an ordained Baptist minister is a little odd in the context of this situation, considering that it had been raining all morning.
 Thus, it begs the question of whether Moyers was the real initiator of the request, or whether he was simply passing on a demand from his boss, LBJ, known to be habitually profane and strident in practically all situations (a general exception existed whenever cameras were near, of course, in which case a broad smile replaced his scornful gaze).
 All things considered, it can be assumed that Moyers was merely parroting words originally screamed by Lyndon B. Johnson, in comparable stridency).

 - Moyers, and fellow-aide Richard Goodwin, became so concerned about President Lyndon Johnson’s psychotic behavior that they independently consulted psychiatrists to discuss those concerns.
 Had it not been for Goodwin’s exposure of that fact in his 1988 book Remembering America, it is unlikely that this very stunning news would have ever been reported, since Moyers – to the extent he discusses his White House years at all – only mentions what he believes were the “good” news stories of that era (which many, more objective people consider as LBJ’s reign of terror).
-It should be noted that, a decade after Goodwin’s book was published, Moyers did retell that story to Robert Dallek for his book Failed Giant, but for reasons unknown, has consistently refused to discuss any of it with the more acclaimed and – with limitations as noted here, here and here – revelatory author Robert Caro).
+It should be noted that, a decade after Goodwin’s book was published, Moyers did retell that story to Robert Dallek for his book Failed Giant, but for reasons unknown, has consistently refused to discuss any of it with the more acclaimed and revelatory author Robert Caro (whose own significant limitations were noted here, here and here).

 - Moyers (along with Jack Valenti) spearheaded the 2003 ambush of The History Channel’s plans to ever rebroadcast “The Guilty Men” (Episode 9) of the series The Men Who Killed Kennedy starring LBJ.* It is this point that lends great credibility to my own inferences about Moyers’ role in impeding sales of my own books, as examined below.

-*Though it cannot be broadcast any longer as a result of their savage attack — which so traumatized Nigel Turner, the creator of that series, that he returned to the U.K. to become a recluse — though all nine videos can be viewed on YouTube and other venues, and the series is still available for purchase, thanks to the First Amendment of the Constitution, without which it would only be recalled by memory for those who happened to watch it in 2003.
+*Though it cannot be broadcast any longer as a result of their savage attack — which so traumatized Nigel Turner, the creator of that series, that he returned to the U.K. to become a recluse — all nine videos can still be viewed on YouTube and other venues.
+The series is still available for purchase, thanks to the First Amendment of the Constitution, without which it would only be recalled by memory for those who happened to watch it in 2003.

 About Morley Safer